Ne-minus/IPAkor/README.md

+Authors: Alina Lobanova, Ekaterina Neminova, Varvara Vasilyeva, Alyona Zenina.
+This is the library for automated trancription from Korean and English to IPA.

 # How to use IPAkor

-Authors: Alina Lobanova, Ekaterina Neminova, Varvara Vasilyeva, Alyona Zenina.

 This is how our Python library IPAkor works: